 The barn door slides either left or right.

 Presently, it’s holding towels for guests and the nautical storage cubes offer hidden storage for a clean, sleek look.
 It’s loaded with goodies our guests may need on the other side.
 (I’ll share that with you later!)

 It’s a wonderful height for the space as well, offering additional storage on top, that is readily reachable.

-I decided to leave the floors as-is for now, after some deliberating.
-I painted the ceiling and walls first, and once I was done with that, I didn’t really think it was necessary.
-The light fixture & mirror were under $70 each, and I didn’t think that was too bad at all, for nice fresh additions to the space!
-My budget of both time & money was somewhat limited, and this is what I was able to achieve without doing any major DIY projects or a full renovation.
-I feel like this is a very attainable project, and I’m excited to share it with you, and our future guests!
+After some deliberating, I decided to leave the floors alone for now.
+Once I painted the ceiling and walls, added the storage cabinet, and the light fixture & mirror (both under $70) I didn’t think it was a priority, and it’s super neutral (thankfully).
+My budget of both time & money was somewhat limited, and that I was able to give it such a fresh look, with smart storage felt good enough!
+Especially without doing any major DIY projects or a full renovation.
+I feel like this is a very attainable project, and I’ve been excited to share it with you, and our future guests!

 As always, I’m including links below to all my Better Homes & Gardens items, so if you can’t get to a Walmart, or find what you are looking for at your local store, you can shop online!
 I ordered my Modern Farmhouse Cabinet online, and it was delivered right to my door!
 This has been a fantastic service, and I’m so thankful not to have to wrestle some of this stuff into a cart, out to my car… and then inside, especially the BIG stuff.

 See all my Better Homes & Gardens Projects & Makeovers